-Despite these initial teething troubles, CFLs use 20 to 33% less electricity and last 8 to 15 times longer than Edison’s bulb6.
+Despite these initial teething troubles, CFLs use 20–33% less electricity and last 8–15 times longer than Edison’s bulb6.
 Plus, CFL tech has improved over the last few years, so those delays are no longer an issue.

 Since light-emitting diodes (LEDs) hit the shelves, there’s been no looking back.
 Their superior technology, light quality, and energy saving credentials have put LEDs in the spotlight as the number one choice for bulbs.

 In fact, according to a 2016 Goldman Sachs report7, “the rapid adoption of LEDs in lighting marks one of the fastest technology shifts in human history”.

 Remember that fact about incandescent bulbs only converting 10% of their energy to light?
 Well, an LED converts more energy to light and emits very little heat.
-This means they need far less energy to produce the same amount of light as a traditional bulb.
+This means they need less energy to produce the same amount of light as a traditional bulb.

 You also won’t have to worry about changing an LED too often.
 They can have a staggering 34 years lifespan, in comparison to an incandescent bulb’s 1.4 years.